You’re ready. You’ve booked your venue, you’ve created an amazing registration website and you’re all set on your catering. You’re good to go, right?

 Engagement, engagement, engagement

 Hosting an event has never been an easy task.
 From finding the perfect venue to drumming up enough interest, event profs have a lot of balls to juggle.
-Add to this the thousands of news, ads, and social media notifications vying for your attendees’ attention each day, and getting people to take part in event activities can feel like a losing battle.
+Add to this the thousands of news, ads, and social media notifications vying for your attendees’ attention each day, and getting people to take part in event activities can feel like a losing battle before it even begins.